mahadeokhamgal/interview_questions/Angular_Cleaned.md

   2. It will increment after 1 secs by 10%.
   3. The progress bar will keep on incrementing till the width of the page is met.
   4. Create reset button which will start the progress bar from 0 again.
+# Test cases for function that get call on click and have API in it.
+- Follow up - Will this api get called 10 times for other tc execution.
+How to avoid it.